MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 Accept wildcard characters: False
 ```

 ### -Remove
-If specified removes any existing behavior from the WorkItem type.
-This is necessary before moving a custom type from one board to another, or promoting an item which is attached to one board to be the default for that board.
+If specified, removes any existing behavior from the WorkItem type.
+This is necessary before moving a custom type from one board to another, or promoting an item which is attached to one board to be the default for new WorkItems on that board.

 ```yaml
 Type: SwitchParameter